jimporter/bfg9000/doc/reference/builtins.md

 * *lang*: The language of the builder to use when generating option strings;
   by default, `'c'`

-If *auto_fill* is true (the default), this function will automatically fill in default values for the following fields:
+If *auto_fill* is true, this function will automatically fill in default values for the following fields:

 * *name*: The [project's name](#project) (this also fills in *desc_name* and *desc* with default values)